benediktschmitt/py-ts3/README.md

 		# Start the recv loop to catch all events.
 		ts3conn.recv_in_thread()

+        # Note, that you can still use the ts3conn to send queries:
+        ts3conn.clientlist()

 		# The recv thread can be stopped with:
 		# >>> ts3conn.stop_recv()